Columbia River Salmon Fishing Guides

 By the way if there is something that we haven't covered on this page or on our site please pick up the phone and call us, email is fine too.

 We already went into this in quit a bit of detail, but it boils down to this.
 If you're looking for a cheap trip then expect cheap results and equipment, on a less than ideal boat, with a less than ideal captain and/or crew.
 Go on a charter boat or find a fishing guide on Craig's List if price is such a huge factor.

-There is a reason all of the guides in the NW are around $165 to $185 per person.
-This is the price it takes to stay in business, maintain the equipment, and have enough gas, bait and expendable equipment onboard to provide a great fishing trip.
+There is a reason all of the guides in the NW are around $185 to $215 per person.
+This is the price it takes to stay in business, maintain the equipment, and have enough gas, bait and expendable equipment on-board to provide a great fishing trip.

 If someone is charging less than this, then they are going to be lacking one or more of the critical elements that it takes to make your trip a success and this is why they have to compete on price.

-Guided trips are expensive because the boats cost 45 to 75 thousand dollars each, plus all of the fishing equipment, fuel, bait, insurance, storage, maintenance etc. For $175 you get to fish on a fast high quality fish catching machine with top of the line equipment.
-PLUS you have someone onboard who knows how to use the equipment, keeps you out of harms way, can get you on the fish in a hurry, cleans the fish, cleans the boat, deals with all of the details, etc.
+Guided trips are expensive because the boats cost 45 to 75 thousand dollars each, plus all of the fishing equipment, fuel, bait, insurance, storage, maintenance etc. For $200 per person you get to fish on a fast high quality fish catching machine with top of the line equipment.
+PLUS you have someone on-board who knows how to use the equipment, keeps you out of harms way, can get you on the fish in a hurry, cleans the fish, cleans the boat, deals with all of the details, etc.